ZwaarContrast/resumes/DANNY_HOEK.md

 ## Experience

-### 2018
+### 2016 - 2023

-**New10**, Node.js middleware
+**New10**, Node.js
-Started in october 2016 and launched in september of 2017 as a subsidary of ABN AMRO, New10 is platform for SME lending.
-I was responsible for the development of the middleware between a React front-end and a Java back-end.
+Started in october 2016 and launched in september of 2017 as a subsidary of ABN AMRO, New10 is a platform for SME lending.
+As one of the founding developers, I was part of a team of innovators that helped revolutionize the world of fintech.
+We developed a serverless landscape of microservices that transformed the way small and medium-sized businesses in the Netherlands access loans for growth.
-Techniques: _Javascript, ES2017, Jest, Node.js, AWS_
+Techniques: _Javascript, ES2017, Jest, GraphQL, Node.js, AWS Web Services, TypeScript, Serverless_

-### 2017
-**New10**, Node.js middleware
-See above

 ### 2016
-**New10**, Node.js middleware
-See above

 **NEP, The Netherlands**, responsive Wordpress website
 Front-end and back-end development